 By Danièle Cybulskie

 Because of the distance between ourselves and the Middle Ages, it’s easy to see that time as firmly in the past, an artifact for us to look at.
 What may not immediately be obvious to us, though, is that medieval people stood in our place and imagined back towards ancient times that were beyond their own memories, too, reflecting on what kind of people might have come before them.
-The Anglo-Saxons were particularly great at this.
+The early medieval English were particularly great at this.

 The Exeter Book (Exeter Cathedral Library MS 3501), famous for its riddles, there are a couple of elegiac poems, the most famous of which is probably The Wanderer – the inspiration for Tolkien’s Lament for the Rohirrim.
 But there is another, more cryptic elegy called The Ruin, which I find extremely compelling (I’m partial to a translation I found by Roy Liuzza, which I’m using here).
 In this poem, the speaker is gazing over a ruined landscape, possibly Bath, or (as Graeme Davis has proposed) Stonehenge.
 He describes the architecture, so carefully created by unknown builders, gradually left to tumble into decay: